SundayOlubode/crypto_dApp/README.md

 ### 2. Connect to the DApp

 1. Open the frontend in your browser
-2. When prompted, enter the deployed contract address
+2. When prompted, enter the deployed contract address or continue with the existing one
 3. Connect your MetaMask wallet by clicking "Connect Wallet"
 4. Confirm the connection in the MetaMask popup